-A noticeable feature of the company’s capital is that, the amount on its shares can be progressively collected in simple installments that is spread over a time frame relying upon its enhancing financial obligation.
-The 1st installment is collected with the application and is hence, called as application money, the 2nd is on allocation (termed as allocation or allotment of money), and the 3rd installment is known as 1st call, 2nd call and so on.
-The word final is suffixed to the final installment.
-This procedure, in no way prevents an enterprise from calling the entire amount on shares during the period of application.
+A noticeable feature of the company’s capital is that the amount on its shares can be progressively collected in simple instalments that are spread over a time frame relying upon its enhancing financial obligation.
+The 1st instalment is collected with the application and is hence, called as application money, the 2nd is on allocation (termed as allocation or allotment of money), and the 3rd instalment is known as a 1st call, 2nd call and so on.
+The word final is suffixed to the final instalment.
+This procedure, in no way, prevents an enterprise from calling the entire amount on shares during the period of application.

 The significant steps in the process of issue of shares are given below :